BerriAI/litellm/docs/my-website/docs/proxy/caching.md

 litellm_settings:
   set_verbose: True
   cache: True # set cache responses to True, litellm defaults to using a redis cache
   cache_params: # cache_params are optional
     type: "redis" # The type of cache to initialize.
 Can be "local" or "redis".
 Defaults to "local".
     host: "localhost" # The host address for the Redis cache.
 Required if type is "redis".
     port: 6379 # The port number for the Redis cache.
 Required if type is "redis".
     password: "your_password" # The password for the Redis cache.
 Required if type is "redis".

     # Optional configurations
+    supported_call_types: [
+        "acompletion",
+        "completion",
+        "embedding",
+        "aembedding",
-    supported_call_types: ["acompletion", "completion", "embedding", "aembedding"] # defaults to all litellm call types
+      ] # defaults to all litellm call types
 ```

 ### Turn on / off caching per request.

 The proxy support 3 cache-controls:

-- `ttl`: *Optional(int)* - Will cache the response for the user-defined amount of time (in seconds).
+- `ttl`: _Optional(int)_ - Will cache the response for the user-defined amount of time (in seconds).
-- `s-maxage`: *Optional(int)* Will only accept cached responses that are within user-defined range (in seconds).
+- `s-maxage`: _Optional(int)_ Will only accept cached responses that are within user-defined range (in seconds).
-- `no-cache`: *Optional(bool)* Will not return a cached response, but instead call the actual endpoint.
+- `no-cache`: _Optional(bool)_ Will not return a cached response, but instead call the actual endpoint.
-- `no-store`: *Optional(bool)* Will not cache the response.
+- `no-store`: _Optional(bool)_ Will not cache the response.

 [Let us know if you need more](https://github.com/BerriAI/litellm/issues/1218)